What is this subject about?

 What are the formal entry requirements for this course?

 Aside from the general entry criteria that the College requires, you will also need to achieve a minimum of:

 Do I need to have any previous knowledge of Politics in order to take it at A Level?

 The course assumes no previous knowledge of the subject.
-However, during the course you will be expected to read extensively on the topics, take an interest in politics and access resources that extends beyond the classroom and the textbooks.
+However, during the course you will be expected to read extensively on the topics, take an interest in politics, and access resources, extending beyond the classroom and the textbooks.
 For example, using the media to follow the latest developments and the internet to undertake political research.